The following page provides information and University/College resources for all students including those students experiencing Academic Difficulty.

 If you would like assistance, ideas or feedback for any written assignments, please visit the Drexel Writing Center.

-The DLC provides academic coaching for qualifying students.
+The Drexel CLASS provides academic coaching for qualifying students.

 There may be other resources available to you; please connect with your Academic Advisor to review other options.